 - 1876: 401 West 26th Street

 - 1877 – 1879: 271 Ninth Avenue

 In 1884, the business moved to 319 West 15th Street where it remained listed through the late 1920’s.
 A company advertisement in the 1884 directory stated that they were manufacturers and bottlers of soda water, sarsaparilla, ginger ale and root & raspberry beer.

-It is apparent that Gilliam’s son, Frank, took charge of the company in the late 1880’s.
+It is apparent that Gilliam’s son, Frank, joined the company in the late 1880’s.
 The company name was listed as G.B Seely & Son in the 1887 and 1888 directories.

 Then in 1889 the company name listed in the directory changed again, this time to G.B.
 Sealy’s Son.

 Frank Seely is the only company principal named in the NYC Copartnership and Corporation Directory in 1890.
 It’s not clear whether Gilliam retired or died but he was no longer listed in the NYC directories.

 According to the Annual Report of the Factory Inspectors of the State of New York, in the year ending November 30, 1899 G B Seely’s Son had 50 male employees working a 60 hour week .